-Asymmetrical intra-uterine growth restriction is a type of intra uterine growth restriction (IUGR) where some fetal biometric parameters are disproportionately lower than others as well as falling under the 10th percentile.
+Asymmetrical intra-uterine growth restriction (IUGR) is a type of intra-uterine growth restriction (IUGR) where some fetal biometric parameters are disproportionately lower than others as well as falling under the 10th percentile.
 The parameter classically affected is the abdominal circumference (AC).

 It tends to present more in the 3rd trimester (later than the symmetrical IUGR pattern) and is the more commoner of the two main types of IUGR.

 In this type there is classically relative preservation of the fetal brain (fetal head sparing theory), which pathologically characterised by an increased brain to liver ratio (BLR) 2.
 This can also result in decreased fetal subcutaneous fat 4,6.
 A paradoxical rare situation is with maternal cocaine use where the head circumference is reduced out of proportion to others 5.

 The incidence of concurrent karyotypic abnormalities are low (or minimal 3) especially if asymmetrical IUGR is detected late in pregnancy.

 Syndromes that can give an asymmetrical IUGR picture include